JSON / JSONB

 Section titled “$unset — Remove Keys”Remove specific keys from a JSON field.

-Section titled “Combined $merge + $unset”Both operations can be combined in a single update.
+Section titled “Combining Operators”$merge, $unset, and $push can be freely combined in a single update.

 Section titled “Sorting (Dot-Notation)”Sort by nested JSON field values using the same dot-notation syntax.

-Section titled “Supported Dialects”All JSON features work across three SQL dialects:
+Section titled “Supported Dialects”All JSON features work across four SQL dialects: